canonical/rockcraft/docs/reference/extensions/django-framework.rst

       python-packages:
         - gunicorn[gevent]

-If your project needs additional dependencies, you can add them to ``stage-packages``.
+If your project needs additional debs to run, you can add them to ``stage-packages`` just like it is done in ``django-framework/dependencies``.

 .. warning::
   You can only use 1 of the dependencies parts at a time.